devpi/devpi/doc/userman/devpi_indices.rst

    $ devpi use dev
-   using index: http://localhost:3141/emilie/dev/ (logged in as emilie) no current install venv set
+   using index: http://localhost:3141/emilie/dev/ (logged in as emilie)

 or (long endpoint)::

    $ devpi use prod
-   using index: http://localhost:3141/emilie/prod/ (logged in as emilie) no current install venv set
+   using index: http://localhost:3141/emilie/prod/ (logged in as emilie)

 And from there, the urls should be set to::